Theory, R functions & Examples

-The algorithm of RDA can be summarised as follows (Fig. 1 and Fig. 2).
+The algorithm of RDA can be summarised as follows (Figure 1 and Figure 2).
 The matrix of species composition (sample x species) and the matrix of environmental variables (sample x env.variables, for simplicity containing only one env. variable in the illustration below) needs to be available.

 While in the case of unconstrained ordination the information we are interested is mostly about the configuration of samples and species in the ordination diagram, the relative importance of individual ordination axes (measured by their eigenvalues) and ecological interpretation of ordination axes, in the case of constrained ordinations we are more interested in the effect of environmental variables on species composition, namely in the amount of variation these variables explain (see the section Explained variation), and whether this variation is significant or not (Monte Carlo permutation test), which of the available environmental variables are important to explain variation of studies community (Forward selection) and how to partition the variation explained by different variables or different sets of variables (Variation partitioning).